rancheng/ranchenghistoryblogs/_posts/2019-10-09-gradient-pixel-selector.md

     }
 }
 ```
-you can see that they write the `bestIdx2` into `map_out` and marked as 1, which means they are selected in the pixelswise patch. `n2` counts the selected point size in this cale
+you can see that they write the `bestIdx2` into `map_out` and marked as 1, which means they are selected in the pixelswise patch. `n2` counts the selected point size in this scale

 ```cpp
 // from this if all those following code are recording the map_out with those matched points